syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-hide-the-formulas-while-protecting-an-Excel-worksheet.md

 Any important formulas in a worksheet can be hidden when protecting the worksheet.
 In XlsIO, formulas hiding can be achieved by setting the [FormulaHidden](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_FormulaHidden) property of the [IRange](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html) interface to true.
 Once this property is enabled and the worksheet is protected, the formulas in the specified cells will not be visible in the formula bar.

-The following code illustrates how to hide a formulas while protecting the worksheet.
+The following code illustrates how to hide the formulas while protecting an Excel worksheet.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}